skip to content

 Sept.
 2010 -

-Vice Professorship at the Chair of Greek Literature Heidelberg University.
+Interim Chair (Lehrstuhlvertreter) of Greek Literature Heidelberg University.

 Oct.
 2011 -